Vualto/task-engine-public-docs/docs/source/TaskEngineAPI.md

 ### GET: `/health`

 The health endpoint will run checks on the different Task Engine components and returns the status of each service.
-The endpoint will also return some information about the Task Engine and some statistics about jobs and tasks.
+The endpoint will also return some information about the Task Engine and statistics about jobs and tasks.

 <details>